Thursday, May 31, 2007

 Overall view:

-construction.
+Bunnings warehouse is a perfect example of a common portal frame construction.
 With the long spanning roof and the tall exterior walls, the portal frame has been used to create a large and spacious environment

 Larger Detail - 3m x 3m

-the system of rafters / beams used in order to support the downward forces of the roof-load
+This larger detail shows the system of rafters / beams used in order to support the downward forces of the roof-load

 Smaller Detail – 1m x 1m

-after.
+In this detail we can see the knee joint between a stanchion and the rafter.
 A total of 12 high tensile bolts have been used in order to connect the two structural elements

 Wednesday, March 7, 2007